 Windows 11: Release date, price, and everything that’s new

-After what seemed like ages of waiting, Microsoft has finally announced what it’s calling “the next generation of Windows”.
+After what seemed like ages of waiting, what Microsoft called “the next generation of Windows” is here.
 Windows 11 is a major, major change.
 It’s representative of a big shift in how Microsoft delivers Windows, but it’s also a big UX overhaul as well.
 On top of that, it’s getting Android app support, a new Store, and much more.
-Here’s what we know so far!
+Here’s everything you need to know.

 Navigate this page:

 - But wasn’t Windows 10 the last version of Windows?

 - Can my PC run Windows 11?
 Is it a free update?

 - Is Microsoft going to force me to upgrade to Windows 11?

 - What’s new in Windows 11?
 Is this the Sun Valley update?